Pocketwatch 101™ – Learn about Vintage and Antique Pocket Watches

 A vintage pocket watch should be wound once a day if in regular service.
 It's a good idea to get in the habit of winding your watch at about the same time each day... say first thing in the morning.
 This contributes to consistent timekeeping and prepares the watch for the bumps and bangs that it will encounter during everyday use.

-When you wind the watch, wind it until it doesn't wind anymore.
-Obviously, you don't want to use brute force or a pair of vice-grips to crank it past the stopping point or you'll break something, but you don't have to be afraid of breaking your mainspring if you're hand-winding your watch.
-You'd be surprised how many people we run into who are reluctant to wind their watches all the way, then they wonder why they stop before they should.
-Wind it and it will run!
+When you wind the watch, wind it all the way until it doesn't wind anymore.
+Obviously, you don't want to use brute force or a pair of pliers to crank it past the stopping point or you'll break something, but you don't have to be afraid of breaking your mainspring if you're hand-winding your watch.
+You'd be surprised how many people we run into who are reluctant to wind their watches all the way, then they wonder why the watch stops after only a few hours.
+If you wind it, it will run!

 Pocket watches with winding-indicators (up-down indicator)